linux linux-kernel CVE-2013-6282 is a vulnerability in Linux Kernel

 Vulnerability Analysis

 CVE-2013-6282 is exploitable with network access, and requires small amount of user privileges.
 This vulnerability is considered to have a low attack complexity.
-It has an exploitability score of 2.8 out of four.
+This vulnerability is known to be actively exploited by threat actors.
 The potential impact of an exploit of this vulnerability is considered to be very high.

 Improper Input Validation